G$^2$uardFL: Safeguarding Federated Learning Against Backdoor Attacks through Attributed Client Graph Clustering: G uardFL: Detailed Algorithms

 \subsection{Graph Clustering}

 This module leverages graph clustering techniques to segregate clients with similar attributes into corresponding clusters.
-A challenge arises when considering the indeterminate quantity of clusters that can be formed from $m$ clients arbitrarily chosen by server $\mathcal{S}$ at each iteration.
+Compared with traditional clustering algorithms (e.g., K-means and HBDSCAN), graph-based clustering methods utilize GCNs to learn more representative representations from client attributes and use these representations to perform clustering instead of directly using client attributes.
+Thus, graph-based clustering methods can naturally achieve better clustering performance.
+A challenge arises when considering the indeterminate quantity of clusters since $m$ clients are arbitrarily chosen by server $\mathcal{S}$ at each iteration.

 \textbf{Clustering Design}.
 The preceding module produces an attributed graph $\mathcal{G}^r = (\mathcal{C}, \mathbf{E}^r, \mathbf{X}^r)$.
 G$^2$uardFL applies Eq.~\eqref{eq:sample_graph} to extract an attributed sub-graph $\hat{\mathcal{G}}^r = (\mathcal{C}_m, \hat{\mathbf{E}}^r, \hat{\mathbf{X}}^r)$, which comprises $m$ clients selected by the server at each round.